Help your dog shed unwanted weight and still give him the nutrition he needs.

 If you can feel his ribs individually and his abdomen is slightly tucked up when you view him, he's at a good weight.

 If you can't easily detect his ribs, he lacks a waist and/or his belly drags, he needs to lose weight.
+Also, talk to your veterinarian before beginning a weight loss plan to ensure your dog loses weight in a healthy way.

 The Cause of Canine Obesity